-75 furniture and fixture products for the Rwanda Institue of Conservation Agriculture
+75 furniture and fixture products for the Rwanda Institute of Conservation Agriculture

-The Bugesera Collection emerged out of the vision to create the Rwanda Institute for Conservation Agriculture (RICA).
-The aim?
-To leverage the design and production of furniture to advance the country’s sustainable development goals.
+The Bugesera Collection emerged out of collaboration with MASS Design Group for the Rwanda Institute for Conservation Agriculture (RICA) funded by Howard G. Buffett Foundation.
+The vision for the collection was to leverage the design and production of furniture to advance the country’s sustainable development goals.

 RICA is a new university in Bugesera, Rwanda that was founded to educate the next generation of leaders in conservation agriculture, with the ultimate aim of establishing healthy and sustainable food independence in the country.

 Storytelling and documentation

 Over the past three years, MASS has provided end-to-end architecture, landscape architect, engineering and industrial design services for the RICA.
 To offer sustainable and locally produced furniture and fixtures, MASS enlisted Super Local to collaborate on the research, design and production of over 75 different furniture and interior products.

 Throughout the search for materials, designs, and producers, we engaged dozens of makers in Rwanda and surrounding regions in pursuit of sustainably sourced materials and expert craftsmanship to produce the Bugesera Furniture Collection.
 The sourcing and production of the Bugesera collection has had a positive effect on employment as well as craft within the country.
 Weavers, whose products were previously limited to mats and hats, now have new livelihood options in the production of furniture.
 Through this process, MASS and Super Local sought to highlight local innovation while limiting carbon emissions and minimizing the reliance on imported materials and products.

 Super Local has build a network

 cooperatives, craft centers,